sammuelyee/docs/external-tools.md

 * CARTODBFY=YES/NO: Whether the created layer should be "CartoDBifi'ed" (i.e. registered in dashboard).
 Defaults to YES.
 * LAUNDER=YES/NO: This may be "YES" to force new fields created on this layer to have their field names "laundered" into a form more compatible with PostgreSQL.
 This converts to lower case and converts some special characters like "-" and "#" to "_".
 If "NO" exact names are preserved.
 The default value is "YES".
 If enabled the table (layer) name will also be laundered.

+## Microsoft Sharepoint

+It is easy to embed CartoDB maps in Microsoft Sharepoint sites.
+Please check out [our tutorial on Sharepoint](http://docs.cartodb.com/tutorials/sharepoint.html) in the Tutorials section.

 ## QGIS Plugin

 todo